h4writer/droneshowcreator/docs/discription_edit_actions.rst

     - Keyframes

       * With a keyframe you can add a movement or application to your layout.
 On the basis of a start and end point, you can place this application on the timeline of your clip or scene and move it as desired.
-Between these two points the action (rotation) will be active. *
+Between these two points the action (rotation) will be active.*

   5.2.1.3 Move

-  *Here you can move the layout from point A to point B in a rectilinear movement via properties you can enter various details for the desired move.*
+  *Here you can move the design from point A to point B in a rectilinear movement via properties you can enter various details for the desired move.*

   .. image:: images/move.jpg